 No dog food is perfect, though.
 It’s a good food, but it’s not for picky eaters.
 It’s got a very different formula than that to which some dogs might be used, so some dogs do turn their nose up at this brand.
 Most dogs seem to like it, though, and the health benefits cannot be beaten.

-Best Foods for Dogs with Allergies
+For Dogs with Allergies

 1. Wellness Simple Natural Limited Ingredient Dry Dog Food